se37301/suburban/README.md

 ![Suburban to the rescue](https://github.com/se37301/suburban/raw/master/Docs/PNGs/Suburban%20to%20the%20rescue.png)

-Suburban is all about the Focus areas on what really matters for the individuals of any type of a Society, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.
+"Suburban" is all about the Focus areas on what really matters for the individuals of any type of a Society, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.

 "Suburban" is structure and also a Distributed Open Source framework for mankind